lrozewicz/storybook-addon-jsdoc-to-mdx/README.md

 - **Supports Multiple File Types**: Works with both JavaScript and TypeScript files.
 - **Customizable Path and Extension**: You can specify which directories and file types to include.

+## Future Plans and Development

+I am always looking to improve and expand the capabilities of my Storybook addon.
+Some of the features I'm considering for future development include:

+- **Custom Documentation Templates**: Allowing users to define their own templates for the generated documentation, giving them more control over the presentation of their components in Storybook.
+- **AI-powered JSDoc Generation**: Exploring the integration of advanced AI (like Large Language Models) to automatically generate JSDoc comments for your components, making the documentation process even more seamless.

 ## Contribution

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.